openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

    Developer's Certificate of Origin (DCO) shown earlier.

    When you form a commit, you must follow certain standards established by the Yocto Project development team.
-See `Step
+See :ref:`Step 3
-   3 <#making-sure-you-have-correct-commit-information>`__ in the
+   <dev-manual/dev-manual-common-tasks:using scripts to push a change upstream and request a pull>`
-   previous section for information on how to provide commit information that meets Yocto Project commit message standards.
+   in the previous section for information on how to provide commit information that meets Yocto Project commit message standards.

 4. *Format the Commit:* Format the commit into an email message.
 To